 Resize

-This lets you resize pictures before saving them.
-Like the path and format settings, resize works as a global setting that is not assigned to a picture until it is added to the queue or developed.
+Use this to resize pictures while developing them.
+Like the path and format settings, Resize works as a global setting that is not assigned to a picture until it is added to the queue or developed.

 Format and Path